-In order to raise the formation of vesicles in Microcystis organisms, an increased extracellular pH supply is expected.
-GvpA and gvpC transcript levels increase during increased pH, leading to greater exposure to ribosomes for expression and contributing to upregulation of Gvp proteins.
-The higher transcription of these genes, the greater stability of mRNA or the reduced degradation of the synthesized transcripts can be attributed to it.
+To raise the formation of vesicles in Microcystis organisms, an increased extracellular pH supply is expected.
+GvpA and gvpC transcript levels increase during increased pH, leading to greater exposure to ribosomes for expression and contributing to the upregulation of Gvp proteins.
+The higher transcription of these genes, the greater stability of mRNA, or the reduced degradation of the synthesized transcripts can be attributed to it.

 Gas vesicles tend to begin their life as tiny biconical structures (two cones linked along with the flat bases) that expand to the specific diameter then develop and extend their length.
 Exactly what regulates the diameter is unclear, but that might be a molecule that interferes with GvpA, but it may also alter the form of GvpA.

 Two Gvp proteins control the formation of gas vesicles: GvpD, which prevents the expression from the proteins GvpA and GvpC, and the protein GvpE induces expression Vesicle formation is also influenced by extracellular environmental variables, either by regulating the development of Gvp protein or by directly disrupting the structure of the vesicle.

 The gvpC gaseous vesicle gene from Halobacterium sp. is majorly preferred as a delivery method for research on vaccines.